cloudfoundry/pxc-release/docs/cluster-behavior.md

   - There are certain situations in which a node will be running successfully but `monit`, and therefore bosh, will erroneously report the job as failing.
 These situations include:
     - Operator reboots the VM with `sudo reboot`
     - IAAS reboots the VM
-    - MariaDB process crashes: monit automatically restarts it
+    - mysql process crashes: monit automatically restarts it
   - In the event this happens, monit will report `Execution Failed` but the node successfully joins the cluster.
   - To validate this:
     - Observe monit status (as root) with `monit summary`